Colby Suggs: Amateur

 Suggs attended Sulphur Springs High School in Sulphur Springs, Texas, and played for the school's baseball and American football teams.
-In football, he played center for the school's state championship team.
+In football, he played center for the school's 2008 Class 4A Division 2 state championship team.
 He was not selected in the Major League Baseball draft after graduating from high school, so he enrolled at the University of Arkansas to play college baseball for the Arkansas Razorbacks baseball team.
 Suggs pitched in relief for the Razorbacks.
 In 2012, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League and was named a league all-star.
 In 2013, Suggs recorded 13 saves for Arkansas, a Razorbacks record.

 Miami Marlins

 The Miami Marlins selected Suggs in the second round, with the 73rd overall selection, of the 2013 MLB draft.
 He signed and spent 2013 with the rookie-level Gulf Coast League Marlins, Low-A Batavia Muckdogs, and High-A Jupiter Hammerheads, posting a 2–3 record and 3.29 ERA with 38 strikeouts in 27 1/3 total relief innings pitched between the three affiliates.

 Suggs spent the entirety of the 2014 campaign with High-A Jupiter, where he was 1–6 with a 5.09 ERA, 47 strikeouts, and three saves over 26 appearances out of the bullpen.
 He spent 2015 with the Single-A Greensboro Grasshoppers, where he made five scoreless appearances due to injury.
 Suggs pitched only 5 2/3 innings in 2016 while on a rehab assignment with the GCL Marlins.
 Suggs was released by the Marlins organization on July 19, 2016.